Waves, Crystals and Chaos

 ![]() (d) Changes of the Oscillator |

-F#46 H1E1(H01E) Network → Bands, Universe 20 x 20 (Cells that changed state are in red) |
+F#46 H1E1(H01E) Chaos Mix → Bands, Universe 20 × 20 seed "113" (Cells that changed state are in red) |

-![]() F#47 H18A Maze → Maze A good example of Crystal Reworking.
-Crystallizing when Chaos is trapped. |
+F#47 H18A Maze → Maze.
+A good example of Crystallizing in small universes and Crystal Reworking. |

-![]() F#48 Average Generations to Crystallization in non Chaos Rules. |
+F#48 Average Generations to Crystallization in non Crystal Reworking Rules. |

-The rules of the Chaos subcategory Network show shadowy patches that to move about the universe.
+The rules of the Chaos subcategory Chaos Mix show shadowy patches that move about the universe.
 These are areas of chaos with just enough of a distinctive proportion of each state for the eye to pick up.
 If one thinks of the areas of different state proportion being different fluids then the equivalent to crystallisation in small universes would be the complete universe being one type of fluid.

 Summary top

 The survey found five categories of behaviour, Chaos, Crystallizing, Minimal, Structural and Waves.
+The

-The Chaos Category has interesting rules which form islands of crystals or fluids of different proportions of the two states with boundaries that are continually changing.
+The Chaos Category has interesting rules which form islands of crystals or mixtures of different proportions of the two states with boundaries that are continually changing.
 In some rules they touch each and in others they are embedded in chaos.
 In small universes some will crystallize.

-The Crystallising Category rules produce crystals with different forms, Networks, maze patterns and blobs.
+The Crystallising Category rules produce crystals with different forms, networks, maze patterns and blobs.

 The Minimal Category rules do very little.